Bring Me the Horizon: Musical style and influences

-Bring Me the Horizon have attempted to grow and change with each album, believing they should be different.
+Bring Me the Horizon have attempted to change with each album, believing they should be different.
 Raziq Rauf, writing for Drowned in Sound, described Count Your Blessings as possessing "Norma Jean-style thunderous riffs mixed with some dastardly sludgy doom moments and more breakdowns than your dad's old Nissan Sunny."
-Metal Hammer described Suicide Season as a "creative, critical and commercial success" for the band as they started to adopt a more eclectic style, with its "crushingly heavy party deathcore".
-Leading up to its release, Oliver Sykes described it as "100% different to Count Your Blessings" and noted the album sounds "more rock than metal".
-As time went by, Bring Me the Horizon began rejecting their debut album Count Your Blessings and considered Suicide Season as their "Year Zero[...] [their] wipe-the-slate-clean time".
+In Suicide Season, the band adopted a more eclectic style, with its "crushingly heavy party deathcore".
+Leading up to its release, Oliver Sykes described it as "100% different to Count Your Blessings" and "more rock than metal".
+Bring Me the Horizon later rejected their debut album, Count Your Blessings, and considered Suicide Season as their "Year Zero[...] [their] wipe-the-slate-clean time".

-Bring Me the Horizon then moved even further away from deathcore with their third album There Is a Hell..., which incorporated electronica, classical music and pop music into their metalcore style.
-This required more ambitious production feats, such as using a full choir, a synthesised orchestra and glitched out vocals and breakdowns that were also toned down, favouring quiet atmospheric passages in song breaks.
+Bring Me the Horizon then moved further away from deathcore with their third album There Is a Hell..., which incorporated electronica, classical music and pop music into their metalcore style.
+This involved a more ambitious production, such as using a full choir, a synthesised orchestra, and glitched out vocals and breakdowns that were also toned down, favouring quiet atmospheric passages in song breaks.
 For the writing of Sempiternal, the band pooled far broader influences such as post-rock acts like This Will Destroy You and Explosions in the Sky and from pop music.